How can 1 billion people who live in broader mountainous regions combat the climate emergency and remain living safely in their communities?

 In Pakistan AKAH has worked with over 50,000 volunteers (nearly 40% of whom are women); conducted HVRAs in almost 800 settlements (home to over one million people); and provided over 20,000 households with technical assistance to prepare for disasters and prevent damage when they occur.

-A key part of the event discussion will be about how their processes and best practices can be transferred and replicated to other areas facing similar climate extremes.
+A key part of the event discussion was about how their processes and best practices can be transferred and replicated to other areas facing similar climate extremes.

 The event took place at 2pm on Monday 8 November 2021 – Click here to watch the full replay on the COP26 You Tube Channel – which starts after 5 mins